 By selecting Total Comfort Heating and Cooling to combat your air pollution problems, you and your family will reap a variety of benefits:

 A lot of people in Aurora have an air quality issue but don't realize it.
 They might just chalk it up to things like high pollen counts and general fatigue.
-But, if you notice the following issues, it's worth getting an air quality analysis done:
+But, if you regularly notice the following, it's worth getting an air quality analysis done:

 How do you know what services you’ll need if you don’t set a baseline?
 Our comprehensive air quality tests check your air for pollutants, VOCs, and humidity issues.
 Taking only 30 minutes or so, they’re a great option for people already getting work done by our HVAC experts.